jpds-zz/entrymgr/README.md

     $ python -m unittest discover tests

-The test suite can also be ran before every commit by using the included pre-commit.sh script:
+The test suite must also be ran before every commit by using the included pre-commit.sh script:

     $ ln -s ../../pre-commit.sh .git/hooks/pre-commit